Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Numerical Studies

 Table~\ref{tab:CrI} compares the CrIs constructed by the four experiment designs as well as the oracle CrI from $1{,}000$ macro-runs.
+Three different target coverage probabilities, $1-\alpha = 0.9, 0.95$, and $0.99$, are tested.
 For each macro-run, a new set of real-world demands are sampled from the true demand distributions and the joint posterior of $\btheta$ is updated conditional on the data.
 The oracle CrI is constructed from $M=1{,}000$ $\btheta$s sampled from its posterior.
 The optimal design and the regression use the same $1{,}000$ $\btheta$s as outer scenarios to construct CrIs.
-The average of the simulation budget used by the optimal design across $1{,}000$ macro-runs is $1{,}471$ (with standard error $1.1$), which is much less than $MN=10^6$ for the standard design$^+$.
+The average of the simulation budget used by the optimal design across $1{,}000$ macro-runs is $1{,}471$ (with standard error $1.1$), which is significantly less than $MN=10^6$ for SNS$^+$.
 For the regression, polynomial basis functions up to order $2$ were {adopted} without cross-terms reflecting that all product demands are independent.

-The empirical coverage probabilities and the widths of CrIs in Table~\ref{tab:CrI} are averaged over $1{,}000$ macro replications.
-To compute the former, a million $\btheta$s were drawn from its posterior distribution independently from the experiment designs to construct a test set of $\mu(\btheta)$s using its analytical expression.
-For all algorithms and macro replications, the same test set was used to compute the empirical coverage probabilities.
+The empirical coverage probabilities and the widths of CrIs in Table~\ref{tab:CrI} are averaged over $1{,}000$ macro runs. {The former is computed via Monte Carlo simulation: a million $\btheta$s were drawn from the posterior distribution of $\btheta$ and $\mu(\btheta)$s were computed using the analytical expression from which the coverage probability is estimated.
+For all algorithms, the same Monte Carlo sample was used.}